-Isonokami Jingu Shrine石上神宮
+Isonokami Jingu Shrine

 A Shinto shrine located in Furu Town, Tenri City, Nara Prefecture.
 The head patron shrine of the Mononobe clan, it is also one of the oldest Shinto shrines in Japan.
 The front shrine, said to have been donated by Emperor Shirakawa in 1081, and the Nanatsu-Saya-no-Tachi (Seven-Branched Sword), believed to be made in 369 and the same mentioned in the ancient Nihon shoki, are both National Treasures.

-Nara Pref.
-Tenrishi Furuchou 384 (Ikaruga / IkomaArea)
+- Nara Pref.
+Tenrishi Furuchou 384 Map

 - Hours

-- 6:00-18:00
+- Closed

 - open everyday